SAP-samples/teched2023-AD266/exercises/ex4/README.md

     We use a CQL Statement builder [Insert](https://cap.cloud.sap/docs/java/query-api#single-insert) to build the insert query and using the `goalService` Remote service object again, we run the query and parse the response into a `Goal101` object.

-## Exercise 4.3 - Create a sub goal for a user via GoalServiceHandler
+## 4.4 - Create a sub goal for a user via GoalServiceHandler

 1. We want to add sub goals to an already created goal when a user registers for session.
 Sub-goals are represented by `Task101` entity in SuccessFactors.
 Let's add the functionality to create a sub-goal for the user.